 The state of South Dakota ranks as one of the lowest states for asbestos-related illnesses.
 Less than 100 South Dakota residents have passed away from asbestosis or mesothelioma.
 Residents are most at risk for exposure at work or in their homes.

-There are several sources of exposure to asbestos in South Dakota.
-Inhaling or ingesting fibers from the naturally-occurring mineral can lead to serious and sometimes fatal illnesses like mesothelioma.
+There are several sources of asbestos exposure in South Dakota.
+Inhaling or ingesting fibers from the naturally occurring mineral can lead to severe and sometimes fatal illnesses like mesothelioma.
 Natural deposits of the carcinogen can be found along the state’s western border, south of Mount Rushmore.
 The source of exposure, however, often comes from working or living around buildings or demolished materials that contain the toxin.

 Some cities throughout South Dakota are known for exposure to asbestos inside homes, at workplaces and job sites, at school, or in the environment, including: